Prover Agent: An Agent-Based Framework for Formal Mathematical Proofs: Method

 \subsection{Final Proof Synthesis Guided by Verified Lemmas and Iterative Feedback}

-After attempting to prove each of these lemmas individually, the agent reconsiders the overall proof using only lemmas that have been formally verified, enabling it to solve problems whose complete structure was not apparent at first.
-Specifically, only the lemmas that have been successfully verified are included as context, and the prover is invoked again to generate a proof of the original problem.
+After attempting to prove each of these lemmas individually, the agent reconsiders the overall proof.
+With the verified lemmas as context, it attempts to construct a proof up to $N_\mathrm{init}$ times, followed by iterative refinement for up to $N_\mathrm{refine}$ attempts, as described in \cref{sec:direct_proving}.

-As in Section 3.1, Lean feedback is utilized in this stage as well.
-The prover first attempts to construct a complete proof while referring to the verified lemmas, repeating this process for a fixed number of iterations $N_\mathrm{init}$.
-If a valid proof is still not found after these attempts, the system enters the iterative refinement phase.
-Among the previously generated proofs, the one with the fewest Lean errors is selected as the initial outline.
-The prover model is then provided with the failed proof, the locations of the errors, and the corresponding error messages, and it generates a revised version accordingly.
-This process is repeated until a valid proof is found or the maximum number of attempts $N_\mathrm{refine}$ is reached.